Roof Trusses Design

 Besides their appearance and aesthetics, they can interfere with the roof support.
 There are many benefits of having a roof truss since they are less expensive than roof rafters and are stronger, and last longer.
-See some roof trusses designs below and choose the one that fits your house or building the most.
+See some roof truss designs below and choose the one that fits your house or building the most.

 Having up to 22 meters, the scissor truss is much used in residential home construction projects that need vaulted ceilings.
 Its bottom chords are sloped, which creates a dramatic ceiling in the room below it.
 This roof truss design has a nice appearance, especially for those who enjoy high ceilings, and it is convenient to use.